 In healthcare, the number one priority is making sure your patients receive the best quality of care.
 However, people are often treated differently based on factors they can’t control.
-If you are interested in becoming the best possible ally for your community, read on.
+If you are interested in increasing allyship in the community, read on.

 Before we look into how to be a good ally, it is essential to understand precisely what this means.
-An ally is someone who recognizes their privilege in society and takes responsibility for changing their community inequality.
+An ally is someone who recognizes their privilege in society and takes responsibility for maintaining equality in a community.
 Allies work to fight discrimination based on:

 · Race or ethnicity

 Allyship in healthcare means advocating for change on behalf of patients and peers to ensure that everyone receives the best level of care.
 While it may be hard to imagine that you, your coworkers, or your healthcare center is discriminating against a patient, there is an inherent bias against marginalized groups.
 This systemic health care inequality is why being increasing allyship in the workplace and healthcare community is so necessary.

 Healthcare inequality is any differences in access to or quality of healthcare for disadvantaged populations.
 This is linked to other factors such as education, income, housing, gender, ethnicity, and socio-economic position.
 For example, in 2020, New York had the highest income inequality and the highest COVID-19 mortality rate of 51.7 deaths per 100,000 people.

 Healthcare inequality also impacts medical decisions made for different patients.
 A study from 2016 found that many white medical students falsely believed that Black people have higher pain tolerance than white people.
 This is a dangerous bias that results in Black patients receiving less pain medication or reduced treatment than other patients with the same conditions.